A primordial landscape of alchemy with origins back to the birth of mankind

 Dynamic Arts Community of Addis Ababa

-A key part of our vision for the project was to engage with local artists and actively promote the exciting and up-and-coming art scene of the capital Addis Ababa.
-Through studio visits and on-the-ground networking we discovered a rich tapestry of contemporary art practice and craft, and, with our keen eye for talent spotting and nurturing talent, we were able to collaborate with pioneering emerging Ethiopian artists to develop an art collection wholly unique to the project.
+A key part of our vision for the project was to engage with local artists and actively promote the exciting, up-and-coming art scene of Ethiopia's capital Addis Ababa.
+Through studio visits and on-the-ground networking we discovered a rich tapestry of contemporary art practice and craft, and, with a keen eye for talent spotting and nurturing talent, we were able to collaborate with pioneering emerging Ethiopian artists to develop an art collection wholly unique to the project.

 Turnkey Services – from Concept to Completion

-Once themes have been researched, they are refined and allocated to different spaces within the hotel –the artworks are carefully curated for each area, to match the mood of the room and the desired impact.
+Once themes have been researched, as art consultants we refine the artwork selection and allocate works to different spaces within the hotel – the artworks are carefully curated for each area, to match the mood of the rooms and the desired impact.

-Representations of calm water, for example, are appropriate for bedrooms and bathrooms, bringing the lake's tranquility indoors.
-Meanwhile, the main lobby is ideally suited for striking pieces, such as large-scale volcanic artworks, that contribute to an impressive atmosphere.
+Representations of calm water, for instance, were appropriate for bedrooms and bathrooms, bringing the lake's tranquility indoors.
+Meanwhile, art for the hotel's main lobby is ideally suited to striking works, such as large-scale volcanic artworks, that contribute to an impressive atmosphere.
 Social spaces such as restaurants and bars likewise benefit from elegant, abstract artworks, creating memorable communal spaces.

-As well as sourcing existing pieces, our turnkey service includes overseeing the process of commissioning new artworks.
-Working with both Ethiopian and international artists, we directly consult with artists at every stage of developing the pieces, in order to elevate their work to the standards for prestigious hotel commissions.
-Our services include full project management of installing and presenting the works in situ, until final sign off.
+As well as sourcing existing pieces, our turnkey art consultancy service includes overseeing the process of commissioning new artworks.
+Working with both Ethiopian and international artists, we directly consult with artists at every stage of developing the pieces, in order to support them in meeting the standards for prestigious hotel commissions.
+Our services include full project management of installing the artworks in the hotel, through to final presentation and sign off.

-We have offered an insight into our art consultancy for a 5* hotel project in Manama, Bahrain, in a second article – which can be viewed here.
+We have also offered an insight into our art consultancy for a 5* hotel project in Bahrain, the Middle East, in a second article – which can be viewed here.